 If you want to explore a problem in depth without providing a plan or solution, try There’s a Problem!

 And if your material is made up of numerous parts that don’t constitute a plan, consider the Encyclopedic Approach and the Anthology structures.

-Then, keeping this structure in mind, try creating a table of contents for your material.
+Then, keeping this framework in mind, try creating a table of contents for your material.
 You might also write a chapter in the style of that structure, to see how well it works.
-Some structures won’t work at all, but one or two others might seem like a natural fit.
+Some approaches won’t work at all, but one or two others might seem like a natural fit.

 Experiment with several different structures before you decide on the one that makes the most sense for your material.
 Writing a health book is as much an art as it is a science!

 The short answer is, not very.
 Although readers want to know that your information is sound and your advice is science-based, most are not interested in wading through pages of scientific details.